braincorp/robustus/README.md

     robustus --cache ~/wheelhouse install numpy==1.7.2

 You may also install non pip packages, e.g. opencv or cudamat.
 Robustus has platform specific scripts to setup them.
+There is no specific format to store binary packages.
+Usually scripts rely on internal build framework used by package (i.e. setuptools or cmake) if package is not under distutils.

 In order to list binary packages cached in robustus cache you can use freeze command.